QUT: A Unit Testing Framework for Quantum Subroutines: Theoretical background

 The denotational semantics of quantum programs is characterized by a rich structure of morphisms that describe transformations between various types of object, such as quantum processes, quantum states and vector spaces over binary, real, or complex fields, including both deterministic and random fields.
 The most informationally complete representation of a quantum subroutine is provided by the notion of a parametrized quantum process (or quantum channel, in the terminology of quantum information theory).
 Thus, a natural approach to verifying quantum programs is to evaluate the equivalence of formal representations of the quantum channels.
 These representations include Choi matrices, Pauli transfer matrices, and Kraus operators \cite{Nielsen_Chuang_2010}.
 Although quantum channels fully capture the logic of quantum subroutines, their use can be impractical, or in many cases even impossible, due to the following reasons: \begin{enumerate} \item The matrix representations of quantum processes usually scale as $O(2^{4n})$, where $n$ is the number of qubits, making them intractable to store or manipulate for larger systems; \item In black-box testing scenarios, the full Choi matrices or other representations of quantum maps are often unavailable or cannot be reconstructed from the specification of quantum subroutine; \item An informationally complete description of quantum processes may contain more information than is required for a given application, resulting in unnecessary computational overhead. \end{enumerate}

 The last point suggests that a quantum process - or even a quantum state (density matrix) - may encode information that is excessive for a particular application, with only a portion of that information actually being used.
+For example, the quantum program in which the subroutine is embedded may act on a quantum state confined to a specific, well-defined subspace of the overall Hilbert space.
+The knowledge of this information specifies the context in which the subroutine operates.

-This part of the quantum information, produced by a subroutine, determines the \textit{context} in which the subroutine is utilized.
-The context can be described by additional morphisms applied to quantum processes to extract only the relevant information, as illustrated in Figure \ref{fig:context}.
+The context can be formally described as additional morphisms (quantum processes) applied to the denotational semantics of the subroutine, as illustrated in Figure \ref{fig:context}.
 These morphisms transform quantum processes associated with quantum subroutines into other entities like quantum states, probability distribution functions of measurement outcomes, random binary numbers, or even binary deterministic numbers.
 In unit testing, these entities determine the context-dependent semantics of quantum subroutines and serve as arguments in assertion statements.
 In practice, when unit testing of a specific subroutine is considered, these morphisms represent the denotational semantics of parts of the unit test program that prepare the testing environment and perform post-processing of the subroutine’s output in a way that accounts for context.